How to set up conditional logic for WooCommerce product variations

 What is a conditional variation?

 Conditional variations specifically control product variation visibility.
 They present customers with only relevant options.
-This creates a tailored shopping experience by reducing choice overload and simplifying decision-making.
+This creates a tailored shopping experience.
+Choice overload decreases significantly.
+Decision-making becomes simpler for customers.

 Key terminology explained